 reg use_mem_rd; always @(posedge clk) if (reset) use_mem_rd <= 0; else if (writing) use_mem_rd <= 0; else if (reading) use_mem_rd <= 1; assign tos = use_mem_rd ? mem_rd : tos_shadow;

-So with this design you get an efficient LIFO using a single port RAM.
+With this design, you’re going to get an efficient LIFO using a single port RAM.
 Why is it important to do this in a single port?
 I’ll answer that question in a future post.
 For now, you can download the entire LIFO module here.